ucsb-cs148-w24/project-pj11-songrater/README.md

 7. Edit your profile
 8. Search for your friends and add them!
 9. See your friends' song ranking lists
+10. Getting a "FEED" based on your friends' most recent activities

 # Deployment